 In October 2003, NAPRA hosted a meeting of Signatories and Non-Signatories to review the current MRA for areas that might require updating and to explore ways to facilitate the Non-Signatories to become part of the Agreement.
 Participants agreed that the original MRA is still relevant and did not propose any revisions to the Agreement at this time.
 Participants also reaffirmed their commitment to working towards bringing Non-Signatories into the Agreement and these discussions will be continuing over the next six months.
 A copy of the October 17, 2003 Pharmacy Mutual Recognition Agreement Workshop is available.

 NAPRA's National Model Licensing Program outlines the harmonized core requirements that make up the Mutual Recognition Agreement.
-The Model Program was created to assist pharmacy licensing bodies in ensuring that candidates for licensure meet NAPRA’s Professional Competencies for Canadian Pharmacists at Entry-to-Practice.
-The National Advisory Committee on Licensing (NACL) makes recommendations to the NAPRA Board of Directors on the maintenance of the Professional Competencies and Model Program, and on other matters related to the initial licensing of pharmacists.
+The Model Program was created to assist pharmacy licensing bodies in ensuring that candidates for licensure meet NAPRA’s Professional Competencies for Canadian Pharmacists at Entry to Practice.

 A comprehensive review of the Mutual Recognition Agreement (MRA) was undertaken by the Association's members in 2007-2008.
 This review was initiated to facilitate the movement of pharmacists across Canada without imposing unreasonable or discriminatory requirements.
 Modifications to the initial MRA were needed to better reflect current harmonized initial licensing requirements for the practice of pharmacy in all Provinces, the Northwest Territories and Yukon.
 All twelve Canadian pharmacy regulatory authorities approved and signed the Mobility Agreement for Canadian Pharmacists (MACP) (version française Accord de mobilité à l'intention des pharmaciens canadiens) which came into effect as of 6 July 2009.